Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/022/Chapter022-draft6.md

 "Can you feel that?"
 Greta asked, her paladin training making her sensitive to major magical workings.
 "The air itself is changing."

-"Like the ship's waking up," young Jorik whispered, watching family carvings transform from decorative heritage into something alive with purpose.
+"Like the ship's waking up," one of Erik's sailors whispered, watching family carvings transform from decorative heritage into something alive with purpose.

 Lin poured more energy through the staff, feeling the ward array accepting her magic and weaving it into protective patterns that grew stronger with each passing moment.
 The wood beneath her hands began to glow with soft silver light as dormant runic framework awakened to its intended purpose.
 Each symbol sequence activated in turn, creating a cascade of illumination that followed precise mathematical pathways.